Dear Dakota | How to Respond When a Client Asks for Your Trade Discount?

 But think about it.

-Most of our designers use the product markup to cover their time spent in ordering, tracking, communicating with vendors, pricing, updating clients, handling claims, coordinating deliveries, receiving small items and inspecting them at your office, etc. If the client is wanting a discount, let them know your pricing covers your time to do all of the above.
+📌 Most of our designers use the product markup to cover their time spent ordering, tracking, communicating with vendors, pricing, updating clients, handling claims, coordinating deliveries, receiving small items, and inspecting them at their office, etc.

+If the client wants a discount on products, let them know your pricing covers the time required for all of the above.
 If they would prefer you not include those services in the product price, would they prefer you bill your hourly rate of $175/hour for all work done related to ordering and product management instead?

 I would guess it would be a solid NO.